7 Of The Most Controversial Poker Hands In History

 We can’t make the list of the most controversial poker hands without mentioning the one that took place between Will Kassouf and Griffin Benger in the 2016 Main Event.

-Leading up to this point, Kassouf has done a pretty good job getting under other players’ skin with his antiques and “speech play”.
+Leading up to this point, Kassouf has done a pretty good job getting under other players’ skin with his antics and “speech play”.

 That, combined with the high pressure of running deep in the biggest poker tournament on the planet, contributed to the heated atmosphere and the not-so-friendly exchange between the two.